typedb/typedb-docs/_08-schema/01-concepts.md

 <div class="alert">
 [Note]
-The relationships that relates to the roles `owner`, `property` and `employer` have not been defined in the example above.
+The relationships that relate to the roles `owner`, `property` and `employer` have not been defined in the example above.
 We will soon learn how to [define a relationship](#defining-a-relationship).
 Similarly, the attributes `name` and `rank` are also yet to be defined.
 We will soon learn how to [define an attribute](#defining-an-attribute) as well.
 </div>

 The ability to subtype entities not only helps mirror the reality of the dataset as perceived in the real world but also enables [automated reasoning using type hierarchies](...).